No longer accepting new enrollments.

-To graduate from The Creative Circus, a Creative Technologist’s final portfolio must show proficiency in strategic thinking, conceptual interpretation, and creative execution.
+To graduate from The Creative Circus, a Creative Technology student’s final portfolio must show proficiency in strategic thinking, conceptual interpretation, and creative execution.
 The work in the portfolio should also show a range of creative solutions, audiences, types of media, and voices.
 Prior to graduation, every student creates a personal identity package, a résumé, and a website.

 During the final quarter, students meet with the Director of Career Services to discuss career goals and objectives.
 Graduating Creative Technology students also work with an industry professional on personal presentation skills that will benefit them during interviews or presentations to a client.
 Graduates have access to our alumni listings, agency contacts, portfolio reviews and direct personal assistance from the Director of Career Services, whose services alumni can continue to use the throughout their career.